 All the different pre-made safety sample audit report templates embedded in this article may act as a guide for you to create the safety audit report that you need.
 But also remember that you have the leeway to add, remove, or modify any component of these report templates to match the characteristics or purpose of your audit.

-Continue reading until the end of this article for more tips on how to actually write a safety audit report.
+Do continue reading until the end of this article for more tips on how to actually write a safety audit report.
 You may also check out these laboratory audit report templates.

 Any kind of audit report is considered as a formal or a professional report since they are used for official documentation purposes and/or to support other legal investigative processes.
 That is why if you are tasked to write a safety audit report, you need to make sure that it follows standard formatting, linguistic, and layout styles.